-That trend has certainly been challenged in recent years, and fathers definitely have a fair shot at custody if they desire it.
+Fathers have a fair shot at custody if it’s in the best interests of the child.
 Additionally, courts attempt to come up with a solution that gives both parents maximum contact with their children in a manner that is consistent with their best interests.
 Statistically speaking, though, it’s more common for the mother to have custody.
-Around 80% of the time, the mother is granted custody in Canada.
-If you’re going through a divorce and have questions about custody, contact us.
+Around 80% of the time, the mother is granted custody in Canada, however this is decreasing as more fathers are being awarded custody.
+Speak to Richmond Tymchuk Family Law about custody arrangements.

 Myth #4: Divorce costs a lot of money